 Just like the income statement above, this report also uses subtotals and results to great effect.
-It also makes use of variances to provide valuable context, not just bare numbers.
+It also uses variances to provide valuable context, not just bare numbers.

 Building your own balance sheet statement

-This balance sheet also makes use of inverted values and subtotals to showcase how assets are equal to liabilities and equity.
-The chart includes absolute and relative variances to clearly show how actual values differ from the plan.
+This balance sheet also uses inverted values and subtotals to showcase how assets equal liabilities and equity.
+The chart includes absolute and relative variances to show how actual values differ from the plan clearly.

-Another thing to note is the use of the formatting options to highlight individual elements.
-The two most important values (assets and liabilities + equity) are highlighted in blue so they stand out for easier reading.
-Zebra BI makes it easy to change the colour of individual bars by making formatting options accessible from the right-click menu.
+Another thing to note is using the formatting options to highlight individual elements.
+The two most important values (assets and liabilities + equity) are highlighted in blue to stand out for easier reading.
+Zebra BI makes it easy to change the color of individual bars by making formatting options accessible from the right-click menu.

 Create a balance sheet just like this one

 Elevate your financial reporting with our intuitive Balance Sheet template.
 Quick to implement, easy to master.

 On to the last financial statement, Excel edition.

 The cash flow statement shows how a company's cash and cash equivalents have changed over a specific period of time.
 It provides invaluable insight into a company's liquidity and ability to generate cash flow.